-In addition, the use of fenbendazole in poultry can increase the likelihood of resistance in mammalian parasites.
+Use of fenbendazole in poultry can increase the likelihood of resistance in parasites.

 With the excretion of fenbendazole into the environment, many parasites may be exposed to the drug.
 Horvat et al. find, "Parasites' exposure to a range of anthelmintics and even their metabolites may increase the chances of developing parasite-resistant strains.
 Resistance to the benzimidazoles in nematodes of sheep has become a common, global phenomenon."
 Thus, the use of fenbendazole in poultry may compromise the drug's effectiveness against parasites in mammalian livestock on organic farms with mixed livestock.